 Around 374 data on different mortality cases recorded from New Zealand White and Soviet Chinchilla breed of rabbit in three seasons i e summer, rainy and winter over a period of four years in Rabbit Research Farm of the institute under Animal Production Division were analyzed statistically.
 Rabbits were housed in indoor cage system and 50 % mash feeding and 50 % roughage feeding was practiced.
 It was found that highest mortality was in I st generation crops.
 Breed wise higher mortality was observed in New Zealand White breed of rabbit (22.12%).
 Sex wise higher mortality was in female (20.48 %).
 Age wise mortality revealed that highest mortality was in finisher (21.49 %).
 Season wise highest mortality was in summer (17.90 %).
 Etiology of disease indicated that highest mortality was due to coccidiosis (5.62 %) followed by deficiency disorder (5.50 %).
-In 1 st and 2 nd year there was significant differences (P<0.05) in mortality among grower, finisher and adult rabbits.
-There were also significant (P<0.05) differences in mortality between different seasons in 1 st year.
+In 1 st and 2 nd year there was significant differences (P 0.05) in mortality among grower, finisher and adult rabbits.
+There were also significant (P 0.05) differences in mortality between different seasons in 1 st year.
+There was significant difference of mortality between the generations in 1 st year.
 In 2 nd year breed difference was observed to be significant.

-0189.
-Amit Kumar; National Dairy Research Institute, Karnal (India).
+225. Amit Kumar; National Dairy Research Institute, Karnal (India).
 Gandhi, R.S.; National Dairy Research Institute, Karnal (India).
 Evaluation of pooled lactation production and reproduction traits in Sahiwal cattle.
 Indian Journal of Animal Sciences (India).
 (June 2011) v.
 81 (6) p.
 600-604 KEYWORDS: CATTLE.
 LAND RACES.
 LACTATION.
 MILK PERFORMANCE.

 The pooled lactation records of Sahiwal cows maintained at 3 different farms over a period of 40 years were analysed to evaluate the production and reproduction performance.
 The overall least squares means of lactation traits for pooled data over the herds and lactations were: 1708.10±11.32 kg for 305DMY, 1793.09±12.63 kg for LMY, 286.32±1.52 days for LL, 155.33±2.15 days for SP, 148.61±1.97 days for DP and 445.92±2.38 days for CI.
 The effect of herd was significant on all production and reproduction traits.
 The season was highly significantly influencing 305DMY and LL, whereas it had no significant effect of LMY.
 The season of calving had significant effect on SP and CI; while it had no significant effect on DP.
-The effect of period was significant on all production traits.
+The effect of period was significant on all production and reproduction traits.
+The effect of parity was highly significant on all production and reproduction traits.
 It was observed that first lactation reproduction traits were comparatively of longer duration than the later lactations indicating better reproductive efficiency in later lactations/age of cows.

-0190.
-Muthukumar, M; National Research Centre on Meat, Hyderabad (India)Sen, A.R.; National Research Centre on Meat, Hyderabad (India) Naveena, B.M.; National Research Centre on Meat, Hyderabad (India) Vaithiyanathan, S.; National Research Centre on Meat, Hyderabad (India) Research Centre on Meat, Hyderabad (India).
+226. Muthukumar, M; National Research Centre on Meat, Hyderabad (India)Sen, A.R.; National Research Centre on Meat, Hyderabad (India) Naveena, B.M.; National Research Centre on Meat, Hyderabad (India) Vaithiyanathan, S.; National Research Centre on Meat, Hyderabad (India)Patil, S. Girish; National Research Centre on Meat, Hyderabad (India).
 Carcass traits and meat quality attributes of broilers grown to different body weights.
 Indian Journal of Animal Sciences (India).
 (June 2011) v.
 81 (6) p.
 615-620 KEYWORDS: BROILER CHICKENS.
 CARCASS COMPOSITION.